It is important to update your skills regularly

 A. Offers of employment are made based on priority, not seniority.
 HOWEVER, skills, certifications, geographical area and Security Clearances will impact frequency of offers.
 It is important to update the skills sheet regularly – they are available at the reception desk.

-A. Step One - Get digital fingerprints done at the Commissionaires office (see Melanie for details.)
+A. Step One - Get digital fingerprints done at the Commissionaires office (see Jenny or reception for details.)
 Upon completion, send to email@example.com.
 Once received, a Security Clearance application will be sent to your personal email address as the form must be submitted online.
 NOTE: This is time sensitive.

 A. Yes.
 Members who are 4 months in arrears (have not paid over the counter dues) will be removed from the out of work list.
 Once in good standing, your name will be added to the bottom of the list.
 In addition, all safety certifications must be current and up to date or your name will be removed.